 A 1990 Boston College graduate, Brown was a two-time All-America first-team selection (1989 and 1990), a two-time Hobey Baker Award finalist and a two-time All-New England choice.
-He is one of only two players in Hockey East history to twice capture the league's Player of the Year honor.
+He is one of only three players in Hockey East history to twice capture the league's Player of the Year honor.
 In 1994, Brown was one of four defensemen selected to the Hockey East All-Decade Team.
 He was inducted into Boston College's Varsity Club Hall of Fame in November 2004.

 Brown played three seasons for the Eagles (1986-87, 1988-89 and 1989-90), serving as team captain in 1989-90.
 He missed the 1987-88 season while playing 55 games with U.S. National Team and then representing his country at the 1988 Winter Olympics in Calgary.
 Brown totaled 120 points - 24 goals and 96 assists - in 119 games.
 He ranks among Hockey East career leaders for defenseman scoring in assists (third), points (fourth) and goals (fifth).

 Brown played for the United States in two Olympic Games.
 In addition to the 1988 Games, Brown played for Team USA in the 1992 Olympics in Albertville, France.